LouisStefanuto/cookiecutter-python/README.md

 # Cookiecutter Template for Python Package

-This Cookie Cutter template provides a standardized structure for creating Python packages.
+This Cookiecutter template provides a standardized structure for creating Python packages.
 It's designed to streamline the initial setup process and promote best practices for package development.

 ## 🤖 Features